iamweswilson/iamweswilson-timeline/site/index.md

 values:
   - copy: >-
-      Leading our badass marketing team to help communicate the benefits of open infrastructure and defining OSF‘s place in this evolving market.
+      Leading our badass marketing team to help communicate the benefits of open infrastructure while defining OSF's place in this evolving market.
 Level of success TBD.
     title: 'Director of Marketing, OpenStack Foundation '
     year: 2019
   - copy: >